mkerker/dckr/docker.md

 You are already familiar with one command, `docker images`.
 You can also remove images, tag and untag them.

 #### Step 1: Build a new version

-First let build the new figlet v3 from Dockerfile.
+First let build the new figlet v3 from Dockerfile, so that we have more versions.
 ```
  $ docker build -t figlet:v3 .
 ```